Hi, I'm Jamie!

 Looking back, I’m kind of in shock at all the places I’ve been, things I’ve learned, and the incredible people I’ve met along the way.
 I’ve explored Costa Rica by horseback, learned to cook pasta from locals in Rome, and danced until sunrise more times than I can count in Ibiza.
 The first question people ask me when they hear about my travels is, “How did you do this?
 And how can I live like this?!”
 Well, here’s my story…

 From dreaming to doing

 I was born and raised in South Mississippi.
 With that being said, I never really thought too much about traveling or living abroad until I saw a study abroad poster at my university when I was 18 years old.
 I double majored in Spanish and Public Relations, and there was a six-week program in Costa Rica where you could earn course credit and live with a local family, learning the language and culture.
 I felt compelled to sign up.

 During my time in Costa Rica, I became fascinated with seeing different ways of life and discovered there isn’t just one way to live, breaking free from the societal constructs of what it means to be happy and successful.

 I returned home to Mississippi after this life-changing trip.
 Only a year later, I found myself on a transatlantic flight to study Spanish in Granada, Spain for an entire semester.
 This beautiful experience only solidified my desire to explore more of the world and learn from the people and places I get to know along the way.

-After graduating college, I knew the corporate world was absolutely not right for me.
-Everything about it seemed depressing, but I gave it a shot because I thought that was my only option.
-I had the cubicle, fancy work clothes, uncomfortable shoes, and mainly, a burning desire to get out as quickly as possible.
+After graduating college, I knew I wanted to work abroad.
+I wasn’t sure how I would make it happened, but I truly believe that if I wanted it badly enough, I could find a way.
 One day, I searched on Google, “how to live in Spain legally” and found an English teaching assistant job in Spain.
 I applied immediately, and three months later, I quit my job and moved to Spain.